-Newbery and Caldecott-honored children’s author and illustrator to speak at UCLA on May 19.
+RESCHEDULED: Newbery and Caldecott-honored children’s author and illustrator to speak at UCLA on Dec.
+8.

-The UCLA Graduate School of Education & Information Studies is proud to present children’s author/illustrator Grace Lin, who will deliver the 2019 Frances Clarke Sayers Lecture 4-6 p.m. on Sunday, May 19 at Korn Auditorium, UCLA Anderson School of Management.
-A reception and book signing will follow the lecture.
+The UCLA Graduate School of Education & Information Studies is proud to present children’s author/illustrator Grace Lin, who will deliver the 2019 Frances Clarke Sayers Lecture 4-6 p.m. on Sunday, December 8 in the Grand Horizons Ballroom at UCLA’s Covel Commons.
+The lecture will take place at 4 p.m. followed by a reception and book signing at 5 p.m.

 Before Grace Lin was an award-winning and NY Times bestselling author/illustrator of picturebooks, early readers and middle grade novels, she was the only Asian girl (except for her sisters) going to her elementary school in Upstate NY.
 That experience, good and bad, has influenced her books—including her Newbery Honor “Where the Mountain Meets the Moon,” her Geisel Honor “Ling & Ting,” her National Book Finalist “When the Sea Turned to Silver,” and her Caldecott Honor “A Big Mooncake for Little Star.”
 But, it also causes Grace to persevere for diversity as a New England Public Radio commentator and when she gave her TEDx talk “The Windows and Mirrors of Your Child’s Bookshelf,” as well as her PBSNewHour video essay “What to do when you realize classic books from your childhood are racist?”
 In 2016, Grace’s art was displayed at the White House and Grace, herself, was recognized by President Obama’s office as a Champion of Change for Asian American and Pacific Islander Art and Storytelling.